azak03/cse15l-lab-reports/lab-report-1-week-2.md

 ## Step 1: Installing VSCode
 To begin, you need to install **VSCode** from the following link: [VSCode Download](https://code.visualstudio.com/)

-Once you have it installed, it should look like *this*
+Once you have it installed, it should look like *this:*

 ## Step 2: Remotely Connecting